Important information on entry and residence for people fleeing Ukraine

 At tellme.com.ua you can get free psychological counselling in Ukrainian or Russian.
-In order to receive support, you must register and provide your contact information.
+To receive support, you must register and provide your contact information.
 After your registration, you will receive an SMS with an appointment for a psychological consultation.
 The consultation usually lasts up to an hour.

 For people who live in Berlin, the following offers are also available:

 - Over 500 medical practices in Berlin currently offer free medical and psychological help to refugees from Ukraine.
 You can find an overview at kvberlin.de.
-There, you can also find out which languages each practice/doctor speaks.
+You can also find out which languages each practice/doctor speaks there.

-- In Berlin, the "Survival Center" (“Zentrum Überleben“) is currently offering consultation hours for refugees from Ukraine.
-You can call 030-303906512 on Mondays between 1.30 p.m. and 3 p.m. and Tuesday to Friday from 11 a.m. to 12.30 p.m.
-The employees on the phone speak German and English.
-You can also write an email to firstname.lastname@example.org.
-The "Survival Center" offers traumatized individuals, victims of torture and violence, and people with mental illnesses professional help, including outpatient medical or psychosocial care and therapy or in-patient, stay in a clinic.
+- The "Zentrum Überleben" in Berlin offers traumatized individuals, victims of torture and violence, and people with mental illnesses professional help, including outpatient medical or psychosocial care and therapy or in-patient stay in a clinic.
 The staff speak different languages and work with professional interpreters.
+You can send an email (in English or German) to firstname.lastname@example.org if you need psychological counselling.